Morwenn/cpp-sort/docs/Modified-standard-library.md

 concept sized_sentinel_for = /* implementation-defined */;
 ```

 Similar to their standard library counterparts.
-It is worth noting that `sized_sentinel_for` uses [`std::disable_sized_sentinel_for`][std-sized-sentinel-for] and does not reimplement that standard trait, so that user code providing specializations for the standard trait are also taken into account by **cpp-sort**.
+It is worth noting that `sized_sentinel_for` uses [`std::disable_sized_sentinel_for`][std-sized-sentinel-for] and does not reimplement that standard trait, so user-provided specializations of the standard trait are also taken into account by **cpp-sort**.

 ```cpp
 template<typename Iterator>